Condemned: Criminal Origins: Expanded universe plans

-In October 2005, Warner Bros. announced plans to release a film tied to the then-upcoming Condemned: Criminal Origins.
+In October 2005, Warner Bros.
+Pictures announced plans to release a film tied to the then-upcoming Condemned: Criminal Origins.
 The plan was for the film to take place in the same fictional universe as the game, rather than being an adaptation, and ultimately, the Condemned universe would gradually expand across multiple video games and films.
 This expanded universe was the idea of Jace Hall and Nathan Henderickson.
 Hall, former Monolith CEO and current vice president of Warner Bros.
 Interactive Entertainment, said they wanted to "come up with something specifically designed to use multiple mediums to tell stories that had some continuity and connective thread [...] we wanted to create a universe that, like Star Wars, was big enough where different stories could exist".
 Indeed, as well as the game and film, Hall had mapped out a storyline that would encompass three additional games, culminating in Condemned 4.

 With the film named Species X, Kurt Sutter was hired to write the script, with Basil Iwanyk and David S. Goyer on board as executive producers.
 The story followed a police officer hunting down a serial killer, but along the way, he discovers that the killer may be tied to other still open murder cases.
 As he discovers he has supernatural abilities, the cop begins to question his own nature, eventually discovering that he has alien origins.
 Ultimately, he is dragged into a war between two alien races and must reconcile his humanity with his alien DNA.

 In August 2007, it was revealed that the film had been renamed Unforgettable and that Tarsem Singh had been hired as director.
 Nothing more was heard of the project after that and the film was never made, with the only expansion of the game's story being that found in the video game sequel.